Esri/collector-tools/CollectorUtils/pro/project_z.md

 In this case, you need to run the [Migrate Relationship Class tool](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/migrate-relationship-class-tool.htm) using the `__ATTACHREL` relationship class as input to convert the relationship from OBJECTID-based to GLOBALID-based.

+**NOTE** The Migrate Relationship Class tool does modify the input relationsip class, therefore for testing purposes please use a copy of the original.

 **Note** For the name of the attachments related table, ensure it has two underscores in its name, `__ATTACH`.
 This naming convention is standard when attachments have been enabled and is the name that the tool looks for when maintaining attachments.

 ### Run the tool within ArcGIS Pro: